alrichardbollans/wcvpy/readme.md

 ## Notes on WCVP

-* Using most up to date version of WCVP
+* Using most up-to-date version of WCVP
-* Some records in WCVP are not given accepted information e.g. 'Psychotria guadalupensis subsp. grosourdieana', '
-  Asperula nitida' or '
-  Urtica angustifolia'
-* Some times POWO and WCVP don't agree (mostly due to short lag in POWO updates?) as of writing **Gunnessia** , **Oistonema** and **Gentingia** are accepted in POWO but are synonyms in WCVP
-* Accepted names are not always unique (without author information) e.g. **Helichrysum oligocephalum**
-* Some taxa are not given ipni ids, including some accepted taxa
 * Artificial Hybrids are treated as accepted
-* Some taxa are given "nothof." as a rank
-* There are some genera that are often considered to be in different families.
+* A note on using families in matching: There are some genera that are often considered to be in different families.
 For example, 'Anthocleista' is an accepted genus in Gentianaceae but is often considered to be in Loganiaceae.
 If you try to match e.g. ' Anthocleista procera' within Loganiaceae (using `families_of_interest` argument) it will be unresolved.
 Note however that examples like 'Anthocleista brieyi' are synonyms within Loganiaceae whose accepted family is rubiaceae and in this case the program will find the match.
 This is particularly relevant for families like Loganiaceae that have been used as a catch-all
+* For issues with WCVP, see https://github.com/alrichardbollans/automatchnames/issues/25

 ## Notes on Kew Reconciliation Service